-1) Call the rabbi: Please call Rabbi Zari immediately at her home office (206) 524-9274 or on her cell phone:(206) 931-3528.
-Please discuss with her your thoughts about the timing for the funeral before you set the date with the funeral home or cemetery.
+1) Please contact the Executive Director at 206.850.9583 and she will connect you with the support Rabbi and the Chevra Kadisha.
+Please discuss with the rabbi your thoughts about the timing for the funeral before you set the date with the funeral home or cemetery.
 She will guide you through the steps of contacting the funeral home, cemetery, and deciding if you would like to arrange for a taharah (ritual washing of the body in preparation for burial).
-The rabbi will then call the head of Kol HaNeshamah’s Chevra Kaddisha (The Holy Burial Society), who will help arrange for the taharah.
-At the current time, KHN’s Chevra Kaddisha can only provide taharah for women; for men, we are working with the Seattle Jewish Chapel.
-We hope in the near future to be able to train men so that we can offer this to men as well.
+In normal circumstances, the rabbi will call the head of Kol HaNeshamah’s Chevra Kaddisha (The Holy Burial Society), who will help arrange for the taharah.

-2) You will have to decide which cemetery you will use: Kol HaNeshamah’s newly established cemetery, Neve Zikaron and its funeral home, Yarrington’s (in Tukwila), or another cemetery and funeral home.
+2) You will have to decide which cemetery you will use: Kol HaNeshamah has our own Jewish cemetery section, Neve Zikaron, in Tukwila.
+Or you may choose another cemetery and funeral home.
 The rabbi can provide you with names and contact information.

 More information is available in Planning for Death